uwmadisoncals/cals-main-plugins/wysija-newsletters/readme.txt

 7. Importing subscribers with a CSV.

 == Changelog ==

+= 2.7.7 - 2017-01-31 =
+* Fixed activation issues on PHP 5.2
+* Removed PHPMailer library in compliance with the new WordPress security policy.
+Please report any sending issues!

 = 2.7.6 - 2017-01-18 =
 * Fixed post categories not being displayed in sent newsletters